 If you are worried about the cost, don’t be !
 The odds are that whatever you may spend to acquire the printed parts is around the same as an entry level printer and materials would cost you.
-Both are sub $200.
+Both are typically around $200.
 Being perfectly honest the cost is your time getting familiar with 3d printing and learning about its often fickle nature.

 This entire project was printed on one of the most basic 3D printers available – the Ender 3 which cost me £175.
 I have had (more than?) my share of problems with it and I recently got an Ender 6SE which is much better engineered and I hoped would give me less trouble so I could recommend it to you guys!
 It has dual Z screws so the issue of friction preventing the gantry moving up smoothly should be gone.
 It also has auto-bed levelling and a glass bed which together solve the all important first layer adhesion problem.
 I am having niggles though and the print quality is poor at present so watch this space as new firmware emerges.